Back to blog

 Augustas Pelakauskas

 The world’s first website started with HTML only – no CSS, no images, and no JavaScript.
 Since then, browsers and websites have come a long way.
-Nowadays, it’s common for a website to depend on dozens of different resources such as images, CSS, fonts, JavaScript, JSON, etc. On top of all that, dynamic websites load even more resources.
+Nowadays, it’s common for a website to depend on dozens of different resources such as images, CSS, fonts, JavaScript, JSON data, etc. On top of all that, dynamic websites load even more resources.

 As an excellent language for client-side scripting, JavaScript has played an essential role in the evolution of websites.
 With the help of XMLHttpRequest or XHR objects, JavaScript enabled client-server communication without page reloads.

-Today this dynamic is challenged by Fetch API.
+Today this dynamic is challenged by the Fetch API.
 However, JavaScript is still more popular because it can be used for server-side code, thanks to Node.js.

 For your convenience, we also prepared this tutorial in a video format: